emmanuelsearch/iotp-riot/README.md

 Create an OTP with the following pattern

-    geneid IK TIMESTAMP
+    geneid IK COUNTER

-IK = initialization key, TIMESTAMP = the timestamp for which the OTP should be generated.
+IK = identity key, COUNTER = the counter for which the OTP should be generated.

 For example: